How to make a real Spanish omelette (or should that be Italian potato frittata?!)

 the long journey to the family's summer house in the beautiful

-Or at family fiestas as 'tapas' (finger food appetisers), speared with a cocktail stick and enjoyed with a glass of cold white wine.
-Delicious.
+These days we also eat it as finger food at family fiestas.
+Spear small pieces with a cocktail stick and enjoy with a glass of cold white wine.

 Preparation time : 10 minutes.